Francis-ux/tic_tac_toe/README.md

 1. Clone the project or download the source code.
 2. Run `composer install` to install dependencies.
 3. Copy `.env.example` to `.env` and run `php artisan key:generate`.
-4. Start the server:
+4. Start the server: `php artisan serve`

-   bash
-   php artisan serve

 5. Visit `http://localhost:8000` in your browser to play.

 ## Notes